RSS

 On July 18, DOE announced awards totaling $52 million for a broad range of small businesses in 39 states through the DOE Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards.

 Registration is now open for the Solar Decathlon® 2025 Design Challenge!
-In this challenge, interdisciplinary collegiate teams will create efficient and sustainable buildings that meet community needs as part of DOE’s longest-running student competition.
+In this challenge, interdisciplinary collegiate teams will create efficient and resilient buildings that meet community needs as part of DOE’s longest-running student competition.

 By publishing summary estimates of installed stock and energy use of various general illumination lighting products, these reports help DOE and others plan effective lighting research and development programs based on changing needs.